ChameleonCloud/docs/source/technical/networks.rst

    openstack subnet create --subnet-range 192.168.1.0/24 --dhcp --network MyNetwork MySubnet

-Will create a subnet with the following output:
+will create a subnet with the following output:

 .. code::